Knowledge base

 Then:

-- Choose an existing template (template) if desired.
+- Choose an existing template or a new one:

 - Give a name to the signature.

-- Create the content of the signature in the frame provided for this purpose (see below the formatting possibilities)
+- Create the content of the signature in the designated frame (see below for formatting options)

 - Choose whether or not to share the signature with all users of the Mail address.